TheG00dLad/Embedded-Systems/README.md

    - There is feedback from poor connections, and capacitor discharge, however, they can be filtered using better filters.

 ## Conclusion
+The project provided techniques available through use of the buffer, ADC, DAC and interrupts.
+The main constraint on this project was the onboard RAM.
+The limited RAM led to the audio quality outputted from the DAC to not be good, at 22.5kHz comparered to the standard 44.1kHz.
+Another issues to arise was the noise interfering on the output, but a simple RC filter can avoid that.
+Adding a phyiscal button or a rotary encoder would be a fun improvement and add to the ability to change variables while playing music, rather than changing code.
+The project was a success with two different effects being able to be obtained using the same buffer and techniques.
+There are many further improvements that could be implemented, from user friendlyness to filters in the microcontroller.